-Welcome to the Landskron castle ruins
+Welcome to the Landskron castle and palace ruins

 What a ruin!
 The remaining external walls of the great hall at Landskron Castle are three storeys high and tower high above the town of Oppenheim for all to see.